The Nest

 In 2005, two firefighters tragically died in a New York City fire because the pressurized walls in the apartment were not indicated on the floor plan filed with the DOB.
 As a result, the firefighters became disoriented while trying to extinguish the fire.
 This incident led to the evaluation of pressurized walls by the New York City DOB, and new regulations were implemented in the housing maintenance codes.
 Consequently, some landlords are now cautious about allowing temporary pressurized walls.

-Instead, they are more likely to approve partial and bookshelf walls, as these do not require as much approval from the DOB.
+Instead, they are more likely to approve partial and bookshelf walls, as these require less approval from the DOB.
 Suppose your landlord allows partial walls or bookshelf walls.
 In that case, you can hire a company to install them without needing permission from the city, as they are considered room partitions and furniture, respectively.